Eve00000/mixxxwebsite/content/news/XXXX-XX-XX-mixxx-2_5_3-released.md

 Kalman-Filters have many application as GPS navigation and weather forecast models.
 In Mixxx the Kalman-Filter uses a [probabilistic](https://en.wikipedia.org/wiki/Probability) model of the vinyl movements to predict the velocity, very similar to the Alpha-Beta Filter.
 This predicted speed is compared with the noisy crackling input signal.
 The deviation [^2] is fed back into the filter and slightly alters its internal state for the next prediction.

 If the vinyl is, say, spinning at 33 1/3 r/min, that value is used as the initial assumption on which the next prediction is based.
 If the next measurement returns 40 r/min, the value is not fully trusted, because such a high acceleration is unlikely.
 This measurement will be used with a low trust.
-However, if the following measurements detect 40 r/min as well, the filter gradually adjusts to to approximate 40 r/min in further predictions.
+However, if the following measurements detect 40 r/min as well, the filter gradually adjusts to approximate 40 r/min in further predictions.

 By using this model, Mixxx is able to properly and more accurately represent e.g. the pitch control slider on the turntable or CD-player.